 I don't know when exactly they got into the magneto business.
 They are most famous for their 100 years plus of engine technology that is alive and well today and their broad product offering.
 Their products ranged from lawnmowers, radios, windmills,washing machines, pumps, engines, electric motors to engine accessories and locomotives.
 Here is some information on their products of the day to share by kind permission from Fairbanks-Morse to keep yours well.
+They also made some devices that looked like magnetos without the usual impulse coupler and had a wirewound resistor on the side with a terminal.
+These were battery ignition units described in the battery ignition section of the site.

 Fairbanks Morse outsourced magnetos for their early engines initially.
 Many low tension make and break installations used a Sumter magneto and early high tension systems used an American Bosch AB33 or AB34 oscilating magneto.